 The one area that Hebe do require a watchful eye, and care as needed, is where the winter weather is concerned.
 Be aware of the hardiness zones of your Hebe varieties because most of them are right on the border for United Kingdom locations.
 If you live in a cold region and you feel your Hebe may not be hardy, play it safe, mulch the plant, and shelter it from the weather.

 Hebe should regularly be deadheaded through the flowering season to encourage flowering.

 As in other respects, the need to prune Hebe plants for shaping and landscaping varies strongly on the particular variety.
 Some varieties – for example H. “Neil’s Choice” which is of a bushy habit that can get limp or leggy – have such habits and growth as call for pruning whereas other varieties – for example H. ‘Boughton Dome’ which has a tidy, symmetric habit – are of such upright and neat habits that there is seldom any reason to prune them for reasons of shaping or landscaping.

-As for the health benefits, most Hebe plants will respond well to careful pruning.
+As for the growing benefits, most Hebe plants will respond well to careful pruning.
 You can prune flowering Hebe varieties right after the blooms have faded by cutting back the foliage from about a third to about a half.

 Common Diseases & Problems

 Hebe are worry-free plants for reasons that include their relative freedom from pests and diseases.
 Once in a while some or another plant may be attacked by aphids or suffer from downy mildew.